Monday: Cultural references

 This postcard, sent in 1907 and captioned "Monday Morning in N. Y. City", reflects the tradition of Monday as a day for washing clothes.

-A number of popular songs in Western culture portray Mondays often as days of depression, anxiety, avolition, hysteria, or melancholy (mostly because of its association with the first day of the workweek).
+A number of popular songs in Western culture portray Mondays often as days of depression, anxiety, avolition, hysteria, or melancholy, mostly because of its association with the first day of the workweek.
 Mondays are also portrayed as days of boredom and bad luck, especially for many people in their school years, who have to go back to school every Monday after having no school on Saturday and Sunday, which can make them grow a hatred for Mondays.

 For example, "Monday, Monday" (1966) from the Mamas & the Papas; "Rainy Days and Mondays" (1971) from the Carpenters; Monday, Monday, Monday (2002) from Tegan and Sara; and "Manic Monday" (1986) from the Bangles (written by Prince).

 There is a band named the Happy Mondays and an American pop-punk band Hey Monday.

-The popular comic strip character Garfield by Jim Davis is well known for his hatred for Mondays, mostly accompanied by the catchphrase “I hate Mondays.”
+The popular comic strip character Garfield by Jim Davis is well known for his hatred for Mondays, mostly accompanied by the catchphrase "I hate Mondays."

-In the United Kingdom, more people commit suicide in England and Wales on Mondays than other days of the week; more people in the country in general call in sick; and more people worldwide surf the web.
+In the United Kingdom, more people commit suicide in England and Wales on Mondays than other days of the week.
+More people in the UK in general call in sick on Mondays.

 In July 2002, the consulting firm PricewaterhouseCoopers announced that it would rename its consultancy practice "Monday", and would spend $110 million over the next year to establish the brand.
 When IBM acquired the consultancy three months later it chose not to retain the new name.

-On October 17, 2022, Guinness World Records announced on Twitter that Monday is the 'Worst Day of the Week, to the dismay of some people.
+In October 2022, Guinness World Records announced on Twitter that Monday is the Worst Day of the Week, to the dismay of some people.

+2006 UK research found that serious heart attacks are more likely to occur on a Monday, compared to other days of the week.